๐ Large-Sized Dogs for Adoption

 Browse our available dogs or learn more about adopting a large-sized breed!

-Lovable German Shepherd Mix Dog For Adoption in Lacombe AB – Meet Piper
+German Shepherd Dog for Adoption in Calgary, AB โ Meet OSA

 Well Trained Alaskan Malamute Border Collie Mix Dog For Adoption in Seattle Tacoma WA – Meet Naili